sarahpaulll/cse15l-lab-reports/lab3.md

 # Lab Report 3

+All of the commands below were found on this [website](https://www.digitalocean.com/community/tutorials/grep-command-in-linux-unix).

 ## grep ^character
 The command grep ^character matches the given character at the beginning of the line in the file or directory it is searching in.
 This command is useful because it will display the lines that start with the given character.
 ```